GhostSquad57/Steam-Installer-for-Wheezy/README.md

 Question: Where can I find the source?

-Answer: The source is located in the folder steam-debian_1.0.0.34-2_all
+Answer: The source is located in the folder steam-debian_1.0.0.34-3_all

 ALTERNATE DOWNLOAD LINK: http://www.mediafire.com/?3uk44nywh5c0tac

+PLEASE CHECK THE WIKI BEFORE YOU POST AN ISSUE